Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ⑨ `import sensor.camera as camera`:Import camera library

-⑩ `from common import misc`:The "Misc" module has been imported for handling recognized rectangular data.
+⑩ `from common import misc`:The "**Misc**" module has been imported for handling recognized rectangular data.

 ⑪ `import common.ros_robot_controller_sdk as rrc`:The robot's underlying control library has been imported for controlling servos, motors, RGB lights, and other hardware.